How We Got the Bible

 “Every word of God proves true; he is a shield to those who take refuge in him.”
 (Proverbs 30:5)

-God’s Publishing Process of the Bible
+Five Steps to God’s Publishing Process of the Bible

 God took the initiative to reveal Himself to mankind.
 He revealed Himself through creation, through visions and dreams, through prophets, and ultimately through the incarnation of Jesus Christ.